© An andalusian dog. Photogram Luis Buñuel. 1929

 © Trip to the moon.
 George Méliès

-Don’t resist removing watermarks, treat your images as they really deserve and carry out this reflection: Am I afraid of being stolen?
-Asvertising?
+Don’t resist removing watermarks; treat your images as they really deserve and think about it: Am I afraid of being stolen?
+Advertising?
 Or photographic ego?